RobertMoore84/Leveraging-social-media-and-community-science-data-for-Environmental-Niche-Models-/README.md

 The occurrence points and environmental data are stored in the respective folders:

 ### **Bioclimmasked/**:
 - Contains `.tif` files for bioclimatic variables masked to the study region (Australia).
+These are raster files and contain information within the image itself.

 ### **Presence Points/**:
 - Contains CSV files for the species occurrence points from: